Skip to content

 eBPF components

-Furthermore, the solution processes response codes, empowering Wallarm's core API Discovery module to identify your API endpoints, construct your API inventory, and ensure it remains up-to-date.
+The solution empowers Wallarm's core API Discovery module to identify your API endpoints, construct your API inventory, and ensure it remains up-to-date.

 Use cases